Poland World Cup Fixtures, Squad, Group, Guide - World Soccer

 Poland World Cup Friendlies

 On the 23rd of March, Poland lost 1-0 to Nigeria and then beat South Korea 3-2 on the 27th.
-They will then warm-up against Chile on the 8th of June, and finally Lithuania on the 12th.
+They then drew against Chile 2-2, and finally smashed Lithuania 4-0.

 - 23rd March – Nigeria (lost 1-0)